XSEDE/ipf/docs/COMMUNITY_SOFTWARE.md

 ### Define software modules

-Each software component that you wish to advertise about needs a module file under the modules/ sub-directory of your CSA
+Each software component that you wish to publish about needs a module file in the modules/ sub-directory of your CSA.

 Instructions on what fields to place in the Module are in the acompanying IPF INSTALL documentation *Best Practices for Software publishing  (Modules Files)* section.
-Note that SupportContact field should have a URL that points to the appropriate support organization metadata.
-This is the URL you copied above.
+Note that SupportContact field should have the URL that points to the appropriate support organization metadata, which is the URL you copied above.

 ### Request that SPs publish your software modules

-E-mail help@xsede.org requesting that the adminsitrators of the resource(s) with your CSA publish your modules.
-Make sure you request includes the path to the directory where you placed your module files.
+E-mail help@xsede.org each of the SPs for you CSAs requesting that they publish your CSA modules.
+In your request includes the full path (pwd) to the directory with your modules.

 ### Verifying that your software is discoverable
-After the SP tells you that they are publishing your software module information you should be able to discover thru the Research Software Portal's here:
+After the SP tells you that they are publishing your software module information you should be able to discover your software in the Research Software Portal here:
 * https://software.xsede.org/search-resources

 ## Additionl Resources
-- IPF can be found at [https://github.com/XSEDE/ipf](https://github.com/XSEDE/ipf.).
+- IPF source can be found at [https://github.com/XSEDE/ipf](https://github.com/XSEDE/ipf.).